 Low potassium levels affect the heart's ability to respond to signals and contract.
 Potassium deficiency and its effect on blood pressure can further complicate cardiac processes, causing disrupted heart rhythms or arrhythmias and, in severe cases, cardiac arrest.

 Another symptom of potassium deficiency caused by exercise is nausea.
 Falling blood volume and the loss of sodium prohibit absorption of either food or water.
-Any water taken at this point will simply pass through and out of the body, and an athlete will spurn the idea of food.
+Any water taken at this point will simply pass through and out of the body; an athlete with severe potassium deficiency will turn away from food.

 Other Symptoms